bjucps/cps110-thinkcspy/_sources/05-FlowControl/TheAccumulatorPattern.rst

     What would happen if we put the assignment ``runningTotal = 0`` inside the for statement?
 Not sure?
 Try it and find out.

-Click on **Show in CodeLens** above and step through the program to watch the "running total" accumulate the result.
+Click on **Show CodeLens** above and step through the program to watch the "running total" accumulate the result.

 The General Accumulator Pattern